aaronbloomfield/pdr/uva/tas.md

 ## Marina Kun
 [![Marina Kun](//libra.cs.virginia.edu/tas/mk3qa.jpg)](//libra.cs.virginia.edu/tas/full/mk3qa.jpg)
-Hey!
-I'm a 3rd year in the engineering school studying computer science.
-This is my 2nd semester TA-ing this course.
-I also teach a web development course at HackCville.
-When I actually have free time :( I like to draw and paint!
-Fun fact about me is I'm really, reallyyy good at this board game called Pucket.
-I'm always up for a good talk about anything, and I'm definitely down for a Pucket match!
+Hi everyone!
+I’m a 4th year in the engineering school studying computer science.
+This is my 3rd-semester TA-ing this course.
+I'm a part of HooThinks, a consulting club.
+In my free time, I like playing video games including Animal Crossing and League.
+I really enjoy helping with coding and concept problems, so don't hesitate to reach out.
+I'm excited to work with you all this semester!
 <br clear="all">

 ## Charles Lim